john-azzaro/Study-Asynchronous-Programming-in-Node/README.md

 <br>

-### However, using multiple callbacks can be hell
+### However, using multiple callbacks can be hell...
 One of the drawbacks to using callbacks is that your code can devolve into a series of nested callback functions, which is commonly referred to as
 *"Callback hell"* or *"Christmas tree problem"* or *"pyramid of doom"*.
 This is something you want to avoid because it is associated with bad coding practices.

 <br>

-## Promises make it easier to work with asynchronous operations
+## Promises make it easier to work with asynchronous operations!
 A "promise" is an object that holds the eventual result of an asynchrnous operation.
 In other words, *a "promise" essentially promisses you to give you the result of an asynchronous operation.*  That result can have either another value or an error.
 With promises, you can avoid the issues asociate with "callback hell".

 A promise can have 3 different states: Pending, Resolved, or Rejected.
 To show how these states stack up next to each other, take a look a the example below: